seanox/aspect-js/manual/introduction.md

 <script src="https://cdn.jsdelivr.net/npm/@seanox/aspect-js/release/aspect-js.js"></script>
 ```

-__The framework has been developed for the implementation of modular and
+__The runtime has been developed for the implementation of modular and
 component-based Single-Page applications and Micro-Frontends.
 Due to the
 automatic loading of resources, modules and data, a web server is required for
 use.__